ISEC

 The applications argued that the delisting would affect minority shareholders, citing the undervaluation of ICICI Securities' shares, according to the report.

-NCLT and Quantum Mutual Fund did not immediately respond to Reuters' request for comments.
+ICICI Securities, the NCLT, Manu Rishi Guptha and Quantum Mutual Fund did not immediately respond to Reuters' request for comments.

-ICICI Securities argued that the petitioners lacked the shareholding required - either 10% of equity or 5% of outstanding debt - to press their case as per the provisions of the Companies Act, and sought the applications' dismissal, the Bar and Bench report said.
+ICICI Securities argued that the petitioners lacked the shareholding required - either 10% of equity or 5% of outstanding debt - to press their case as per the provisions of the Companies Act, and sought the applications' dismissal, the Bar and Bench report added.

 Quantum and Guptha own 0.08% and 0.002% stake in ICICI Securities, respectively, according to a report.

-Before the shareholder vote, ICICI Securities had received backlash from some unhappy retail investors, with local media reporting that ICICI Bank had attempted to sway votes in favour of the delisting.
+Prior to the shareholder vote, ICICI Securities had received backlash from some unhappy retail investors, with local media reporting that ICICI Bank had attempted to sway votes in favour of the delisting.

 (([email protected]; +918447554364;))